Australia players were 'cowards' - ex-coach Langer

 He resigned in February having been offered a six-month contract extension despite winning the T20 World Cup and beating England 4-0 in the Ashes.

-"Everyone was being nice to my face," said 52-year-old Langer.
+"Everyone was being nice to my face," Langer, 52, told News Corp.

 "But I was reading about this stuff and half of it, I swear to God and on my kids' lives, I could not believe that is what was making the papers.